Soliton resolution for equivariant self-dual Chern-Simons-Schr\"odinger equation in weighted Sobolev class: Introduction

 Let us briefly discuss some known results on the covariant Chern--Simons--Schrödinger equation without symmetry.
 The local well-posedness has been studied by many authors: \cite{BergeDeBouardSaut1995Nonlinearity,Huh2013Abstr.Appl.Anal,LiuSmithTataru2014IMRN,Lim2018JDE}.
 However, the best known result by Liu--Smith--Tataru \cite{LiuSmithTataru2014IMRN} still misses the critical $L^{2}$-space.
 There are also results on the long-term dynamics \cite{BergeDeBouardSaut1995Nonlinearity,BergeDeBouardSaut1995PRL,OhPusateri2015}.

 If one restricts to the equivariant self-dual Chern--Simons--Schrödinger equation, i.e., \eqref{eq:CSS-m-equiv}, then much more is known.
 First of all, as there is no derivative nonlinearity, \eqref{eq:CSS-m-equiv} is well-posed in $L^{2}$ \cite[Section 2]{LiuSmith2016}.
 The global-in-time large data dynamics are partially known.
 Here, the ground state $Q$ provides a natural threshold for the nonscattering dynamics.
 Indeed, Liu--Smith \cite{LiuSmith2016} proved the following \emph{subthreshold theorem}: for $m\geq0$, any $m$-equivariant $L^{2}$-solutions $u$ with $M[u]<M[Q]$ scatter both forwards and backwards in time.
 At the threshold mass $M[u]=M[Q]$ (necessarily $m\geq0$), there are two typical examples of non-scattering solutions: $Q$ and $S(t)$.
-These are indeed the only examples in $H_{m}^{1}$,\footnote{When $m=0$, $S(t)$ does not have finite energy due to the slow spatial decay of $Q$.} due to the classification result of Li--Liu \cite{LiLiu2020arXiv}.
+These are indeed the only examples in the energy space due to the classification result of Li--Liu \cite{LiLiu2020arXiv} ($S(t)$ for the radial case $m=0$ is an exception because it does not have finite energy due to the slow spatial decay of $Q$).
 Above the threshold, \cite{KimKwon2019arXiv,KimKwon2020arXiv,KimKwonOh2020arXiv,KimKwonOh2022arXiv2} provide a variety of finite-time blow-up solutions (and global-in-time nonscattering solutions) with quantitative descriptions of the dynamics near the blow-up time.

 It is widely believed that, for arbitrary large data, the maximal solutions asymptotically decompose into the sum of decoupled solitons and a radiation.
 This is referred to as the \emph{soliton resolution conjecture}.
 This has been known for a wide range of completely integrable equations, but the focus of the present paper is on soliton resolution for (possibly)\emph{ non-integrable} models without exploiting complete integrability techniques.
 Recently, the remarkable works \cite{DuyckaertsKenigMerle2013CambJMath,DuyckaertsKenigMere2019arXiv1,DuyckaertsKenigMartelMerle2021arXiv,CollotDuyckaertsKenigMere2022arXiv,JendrejLawrie2021arXiv} established soliton resolution for the radial critical nonlinear wave equation (in various dimensions) and energy-critical equivariant wave maps.
 However, to our knowledge, there is no earlier result for non-integrable Schrödinger type equations.